 "I think the lesson of Ferguson is that it was the result of the community not being in control of their own local government," said Gail Ortega, who has been involved in organizing three similar events around the Bay Area.
 "So, we just want to tell the community, 'Hey, y'all got the power.'"

-"When Ferguson happened," said Father Larry Goodie, a priest at St. Francis, "I did not think the protests would accomplish much.
+"When Ferguson happened," said Father Larry Goodie, a priest at St. Francis of Assisi Church, "I did not think the protests would accomplish much.
 What's needed is a conversation between the faith community and the police department."

 Cordell, who now serves as independent police auditor for the City of San Jose, explained on Monday the rights citizens have when interacting with police, but she also called on residents to demand change in their police department.